How Did Diksha Dagar Perform at the Dutch Ladies Open?

 What was Diksha Dagar's final score at the Dutch Ladies Open?

-Diksha Dagar finished with a score of 4-under 212, placing her Tied-ninth.
+Diksha Dagar finished with a score of 4-under 212.

 Who won the Dutch Ladies Open?

-England’s Mimi Rhodes claimed her third LET title at the Dutch Ladies Open.
+Mimi Rhodes from England won the Dutch Ladies Open.

-Diksha aims to secure at least one victory ahead of her home event, the Indian Open.
+Diksha aims to secure at least one win before her home event, the Indian Open.